Walk ‘n’ roll through the Garden of the Gods in Colorado

 The park attracts 4 million visitors a year with its other-worldly formations.

-And it doesn’t hurt that it’s free to get into the park and that it’s located only an hour and a half from Denver.
+And it doesn’t hurt that it’s free to get into Garden of the Gods, and that it’s located only an hour and a half from Denver.

 An alternative might be to hang around the very accessible “central garden.”